 Term Length

 Captains lead their faction.
-They are hardier than common folk, and they issue the orders that direct a war.
-Check your map for your current orders - following them earns you XP.
+They have 100 HP instead of 50, and they issue the orders that direct a war.
+Check your map for standing orders; following them earns you XP.

-Captains can vote to declare war on another faction.
-War begins once a majority of captains name the same target.
+Captains vote to declare war on another faction.
+War begins once more than half of the current captains name the same target.
 During wartime, defeating enemy players grants XP.
-War ends when enough captains withdraw their vote to break the majority, or when a new election cycle begins.
+War ends only when captains withdraw their votes below that majority; it carries over to the next set of captains, and an election does not end it.

-Leveling up takes 5 XP for every level you currently hold, and rewards you with 10 fresh skill points.
+Leveling up takes 5 XP for every level you currently hold, and grants 10 skill points.
 You earn XP by following captain orders and by fighting in wartime.